-After the user has launched the add dialog, you can add the machine in one of three ways:
+After you have launched the add dialog, you can add the machine in one of two ways:

-- · Add single host computer with option to verify existence on network.

-- Add a list of computers from a file.
+- Add a single host computer with the option to verify its existence on the network. - · Add a list of computers from a file.

-- Add computers in a domain.